frabbit97/sensortile.boxPro/README.md

-# Sensortile.boxPro Retrieve data from usb and sand via MQTT
+# Sensortile.boxPro Retrieve data from USB and send them via MQTT

-This project consists of two scripts designed to be used on both Windows PC and Raspberry Pi (specifically tested on Raspberry Pi 3B).
+This project consists of two scripts designed to be used on both Windows PC and Raspberry Pi (specifically tested on Raspberry Pi 3B/4B).
 These scripts facilitate the connection to a Sensortile.box Pro device to retrieve sensor data, process it, and transmit it to a user interface developed in Node-RED via MQTT.
+The python script takes care to manage exceptions that could be raised if the SensorTile is shut down or disconnected from the USB port, so that it can continue to run and resume when the device comes back.
+It also manages network disconnections.
+Improvements in the mqtt client in order to manage also the QoS parameter.
+The new version also sends to the MQTT server the SensorTile timestamp associated to each data frame.
+Since the SensorTile RTC looses correct date/time settings at each power off, the timestamp are properly corrected based on the time provided by a NTP server.

 ## Table of Content
 - [Dependencies](#dependencies)